-Held annually in June-August.
-Program dates vary.
+Held annually from June 1 – August 15.
 For all ages.
 Read what makes you happy and track everything you read to earn prizes!
 Research indicates that summer reading programs help children and teens retain and enhance their reading skills over the summer, provide a haven for community readers, and develop reading enthusiasm.
 Additionally, adult participation encourages parents to play a strong role in their child’s literacy development by reading aloud with their child and modeling good reading behavior.

 Cover to Cover Reading Program

 Held annually in March-April.
 Program dates vary.
 For children ages 4-12.
 Participants may receive an award from program sponsor In-N-Out Burger® for every five books read, up to three awards during the six-week program.